jitsi/jicofo/README.md

 The password is the actual plaintext password, not a base64 encoding.

-b) If you are using Let's Encrypt for your tls certificate, you may also need to uncomment the following line, also in sip-communicator.properties:
+b) If you experience problems with a certificate chain, you may also need to uncomment the following line, also in sip-communicator.properties:

 net.java.sip.communicator.service.gui.ALWAYS_TRUST_MODE_ENABLED=true

+Note that this should only be used for testing/debugging purposes, or in controlled environments.
+If you confirm that this is the problem, you should then solve it in another way (e.g. get a signed certificate for prosody, or add the particular certificate to jigasi’s trust store).

 ## Certificates